 High up in the Adirondack Mountains, in upper state New York you can smell the fresh clean air.
 One can see the crystal clear blue waters of the stunning Raquette Lake.
 Raquette, it was the Huntington family’s destination for relaxation and fun.
 Think the wonderful movie, “On Golden Pond” or the camp scenes in the Netflix series, “The Marvelous Mrs. Maisel” to visualize the beauty.

 The Huntington property is now call “Huntington Memorial Camp”, or “Camp Huntington” originally built by William West Durant in 1877.
 Camp Pine Knot was actually Wm.
-West Durant very 1st camp that he built.
+West Durant very 1st camp that he built himself.
 Durant invented a unique style of artisan mountain cabins & log cabins, using every bit of the wood from the forest trees.
 On other artistic cabins at Camp Pine Knot, you can see the bark of the trees decorating the outside walls of the cabin.
 Some cottages & the Huntington’s “Chalet”, they used smaller twigs & tree branches to make a outside porch railing.
 Functional, beautiful, & poetic!

 The Collis P. Huntington family visited “Camp Pine Knot” annually, in the summer, usually in the month of August.
-To get out of the terrible heat & humidity or the New York City.
+To get out of the terrible heat & humidity of New York City.
 Lake living is a place of tranquility, to get away from the city life.
 For the Huntington’s, it was a serene place for Collis P. Huntington could get away from his work (Southern Pacific Co.) in NYC & SF.
 This mountain property was sold to Collis P. Huntington in 1895.
 There are records that stated Archer Huntington their son, would travel up to Camp Pine Knot in July many times but was recorded in (1904), also.
 Document: HEH Coll.
 HEH MS10968 uncat (E. Burke Holladays Journals)

 There are a grand set of lakes in the Adirondack Mts.
 There is Saranac Lake, Tupper Lake, Long Lake, Lake Eaton, Blue Mt.
 Lake, & Raquette Lake.
 These lakes cover 4,927 acres of land.
 Lake Raquette is the largest of all these lakes, running about 44 ft. deep; at the maximum of 96 ft.